Faisal of Saudi Arabia: Personality and appearance

-Physical appearance

 After coming to power in 1964, Faisal quickly caught the attention of the international public.
 The New York Times stated that Faisal looked like "someone out of a poem by Rudyard Kipling or a casting office in Hollywood."
 He was around six feet tall, above average height, but not quite as tall as his father Abdulaziz and his brother Saud.
-Compared to other Muslim rulers such as Shah Mohammad Reza of Iran who almost exclusively wore European-styled outfits, Faisal was known to have dressed modestly, as he was most often seen wearing a traditional Saudi thawb, even in the presence of foreign dignitaries.
+Compared to other Muslim rulers such as Mohammad Reza Pahlavi, the Shah of Iran, who almost exclusively wore European-styled outfits, Faisal was known to have dressed modestly, as he was most often seen wearing a traditional Saudi thawb, even in the presence of foreign dignitaries.

 Assassination and aftermath

-On 25 March 1975, the King was shot point-blank and killed by Faisal bin Musaid, son of his half-brother Musaid bin Abdulaziz.
+On 25 March 1975, the King was shot point-blank three times and killed by Faisal bin Musaid, son of his half-brother Musaid bin Abdulaziz.
 He had just come back from the United States.
 The murder occurred at a majlis (literally 'a place for sitting'), an event where the king or leader opens up his residence to the citizens to enter and petition him.

 In the waiting room, Prince Faisal talked to Kuwaiti representatives who were also waiting to meet King Faisal.
 When the prince went to embrace him, King Faisal leaned to kiss his nephew in accordance with Saudi custom.
 At that instant, Prince Faisal took out a pistol and shot him.
 The first shot hit the King's chin and the second one went through his ear.
 A bodyguard hit Prince Faisal with a sheathed sword.
 Oil minister Zaki Yamani yelled repeatedly not to kill the prince.

 King Faisal was quickly taken to Central Hospital in Riyadh.
 He was still alive as doctors massaged his heart and gave him a blood transfusion.
 Their efforts were unsuccessful, and he died shortly afterward.
 Both before and after the attack the assassin was reported to be calm.
 Following the killing, Riyadh had three days of mourning during which all government activities were suspended.
-The funeral service for King Faisal was performed in 'Id mosque in Riyadh, and he was buried in Al Oud cemetery on 26 March 1975.
+The funeral service for King Faisal was performed at the King Abdulaziz Mosque in Riyadh, and was attended by several head of states such as Sheikh Zayed bin Sultan, Yasser Arafat, Hafez al-Assad, Idi Amin, Houari Boumediene, Ahmed Hassan al‐Bakr, Gaafar Nimeiry, Juan Carlos, Anwar Sadat, Mohammad Daoud Khan and Zulfiqar Ali Bhutto.
+He was buried in al-Oud cemetery on 26 March 1975.
 During the funeral, the newly ascended King Khalid wept over his murdered brother's body.